 What identification do I need?

-On the day of your appointment, bring a picture ID that clearly states your date of birth.
+If you are 18 years or older, bring a picture ID that clearly states your date of birth.
 We will not be able to provide services without it.
-If you are a minor with parental consent, we will need a copy of your birth certificate, parent’s picture ID, and picture ID for teen (a school ID is OK).
-If you do not have a picture ID, we will need a copy of your birth certificate, parent’s picture ID, and insurance card with your name listed.
+If you are a minor (under the age of 18) with parental consent, we will need a copy of your birth certificate, parent’s picture ID, and your picture ID if you have one (school ID is OK).
+If you are a minor (under the age of 18) with a judicial bypass, we will need all paperwork provided by the judge and a picture ID if you have one (school ID is OK).

 What payment methods are accepted?